P. J. Fleck: 2017 season

-Following Tracy Claeys' firing, he accepted the head football coaching job at the University of Minnesota on January 6, 2017.
+Following Tracy Claeys' firing, Fleck accepted the head football coaching job at the University of Minnesota on January 6, 2017.
 After initially signing a five-year $18 million contract in January 2017 when he was first hired, Fleck agreed to a one-year extension on November 21, 2017, that would extend his contract through the 2022 season.
 The deal would be an annual salary starting at $3.5 million/year and increase by $50,000 each year and will last until January 31, 2023.
 His team won its first game against Buffalo (17–7), then Oregon State (48–14), and Middle Tennessee State (34–3) to start the season 3–0 but sputtered down the stretch and lost 31–0 to No. 5 Wisconsin making Minnesota 5–7 and ineligible for the postseason.

 2018 season

-In Fleck's second season as head coach, the Golden Gophers again started with three non-conference wins against New Mexico State (48-10), #21-ranked Fresno State (21-14), and Miami (OH) (26-3).
-Big Ten play challenged the team once again, however, as they lost four games straight before a victory over Indiana (38-31).
-After the following week's blowout loss at Illinois (55-31), the latest of several poor defensive performances in conference play, Fleck replaced coordinator Robb Smith with defensive line coach Joe Rossi.
-The defense improved dramatically, and the team won two of its last three regular season games against strong opponents, defeating Purdue (41-10), losing to No. 22 Northwestern (24-14) and winning against Wisconsin (37-15).
+In Fleck's second season as head coach, the Golden Gophers again started with three non-conference wins against New Mexico State (48–10), #21-ranked Fresno State (21–14), and Miami (OH) (26–3).
+Big Ten play challenged the team once again, however, as they lost four games straight before a victory over Indiana (38–31).
+After the following week's blowout loss at Illinois (55–31), the latest of several poor defensive performances in conference play, Fleck replaced coordinator Robb Smith with defensive line coach Joe Rossi.
+The defense improved dramatically, and the team won two of its last three regular season games against strong opponents, defeating Purdue (41–10), losing to No. 22 Northwestern (24–14) and winning against Wisconsin (37–15).
 The Gophers' victory over the Badgers returned Paul Bunyan's Axe to Minneapolis for the first time since 2003, and earned the program its second trip to the Quick Lane Bowl in Detroit.
 In Minnesota's first appearance in a bowl game under Fleck, the Gophers defeated the Georgia Tech Yellow Jackets 34–10 to finish the season 7–6.